alexandre-bousquet/alexandre-bousquet/README.md

 ### Hello there 👋

 ## Who i am ?
-- French IT student at the UIT of Montpellier
+- French IT student in a web professional license at the UIT of Montpellier (bachelor's degree)
-- Currently in a internship at the Research Institute for Development of Montpellier
+- Currently a working student at Apex Energies on Montpellier

 ## My favorite programming languages
 - JavaScript